 Specializing in sports injuries, joint replacements and arthroscopy.

 Dr.Pankappilly developed an interest in the injuries and pathologies around the shoulder.
-He gained invaluable experience in the treatment of shoulder injuries during his tenure at Jewish hospital, Louisville, kentucky and at ONS foundation Greenwich, Connecticut in 2008.
+He gained invaluable experience in the treatment of shoulder injuries during his period at Jewish hospital, Louisville, kentucky in 2008 under the guidance of Dr.Edward Tillet.
 He completed his shoulder fellowship under the guidance of Dr.Jean Kany, at Clinique d'Lunion, Toulouse, France in 2011.

 He has had a vast experience in the treatment of pathologies around the hip, knee and shoulder.
 Primary interests include -primary and revision joint replacements of the hip, knee and shoulder for arthritis.